Partnering to improve youth mental health

 Virginia Lopez

-Virginia Lopez provides support to the Administrative Core for all project activities, including ordering and managing supplies, drafting meeting minutes, typing reports and letters, scheduling meetings, making travel arrangements, and assisting with manuscript preparation.
-Ms. Lopez works closely with Center Co-Director Dr. Dorsey and Center Administrator Ms. Chan in coordinating this project, helping ensure that investigators and project staff are fully informed of the parallel activities between sites and projects.
+Virginia Lopez provides support to the Administrative Core for many project activities, including ordering and managing supplies, drafting meeting minutes, typing reports and letters, scheduling meetings, making travel arrangements, and assisting with manuscript preparation.

 Programmer, Administrative Core